dominicm00/ham/docs/Language-specification.md

 `foo.c` would no longer be a leaf source, and Ham would not know how to build it.

+TODO: The above example has errors in it, but I am not sure _exactly_ where.
+I suppose `Includes` needs to be replaced with `Depends`.
+But do we also need to replace `can't build foo.c` with `can't build foo.o`?
+Also, I don't get it.
+Why does foo.c need to be a leave source?
+Why is not generated.h becoming the leave source instead?

 ### Order dependencies
 The `MaybeIncludes` and `MaybeDepends` rules create order-only dependencies, where: